-4.1.8.1 Prescribed Pediatric Extended Care Centers (PPECC) and Private Duty Nursing (PDN)
+4.1.7.1 Prescribed pediatric extended care centers (PPECC) and private duty nursing (PDN)

 A member has a choice of PDN, PPECC, or a combination of both PDN and PPECC for ongoing skilled nursing.
 PDN and PPECC are considered equivalent services and must be coordinated to prevent duplication.
-A member may receive both in the same day but not simultaneously (e.g., PDN may be provided before or after PPECC services are provided).
-The combined total hours between PDN and PPECC services are not anticipated to increase unless there is a change in the member's medical condition or the authorized hours are not commensurate with the member's medical needs.
+A member may receive both in the same day but not simultaneously (for example, PDN may be provided before or after PPECC services are provided).
+The combined total hours between PDN and PPECC services are not anticipated to increase unless there is a change in the member's medical condition, or the authorized hours are not commensurate with the member's medical needs.
 Per 1 TAC §363.209(c)(3), PPECC services are intended to be a one-to-one replacement of PDN hours unless additional hours are medically necessary.

-4.1.8.2 Texas Health Steps and Newly Enrolled STAR, STAR Kids and STAR+PLUS Members Age 20 and Younger
+4.1.7.2 Texas Health Steps and newly enrolled STAR, STAR Kids, and STAR+PLUS members age 20 and younger

-STAR, STAR Kids and STAR+PLUS members age 20 and younger who are newly enrolled in Amerigroup are informed through welcome calls and new member information of the need to receive a medical checkup within 90 days of enrollment.
+STAR, STAR Kids, and STAR+PLUS members age 20 and younger who are newly enrolled in Amerigroup are informed through welcome calls and new member information of the need to receive a medical checkup within 90 days of enrollment.
 For newborns, in no case should the medical checkup occur later than 14 days from the date of enrollment.
-Throughout the year, we remind members of the need to obtain their periodic Texas Health Steps medical checkups, diagnoses and treatment for routine and acute care through:
+Throughout the year, we remind members of the need to obtain their periodic Texas Health Steps medical checkups, diagnoses, and treatment for routine and acute care through: